Boxing great Marvelous Marvin Hagler dies at 66

 Hagler was born in Newark, New Jersey, and moved with his family to Brockton in the late 1960s.
 He was discovered as an amateur by the Petronelli brothers, Goody and Pat, who ran a gym in Brockton and would go on to train Hagler for his entire pro career.

-He was inducted into the International Boxing Hall of Fame and World Boxing Hall of Fame in 1983.
+He was inducted into the International Boxing Hall of Fame in 1993.

 Credit: LENNOX MCLENDON